I never considered 'The Slatey Place' as a day-hike destination,

 |

-Low Gap Trail was once a road heads off to the east, here at the
+Low Gap Trail was once a road to the east, here at the

 trailhead are some strategically placed boulders to discourage driving up the trail.
 The old road makes for easy hiking and little chance of wandering off